eth-cscs/stackinator/docs/recipes.md

 Similarly to the post-install hook, if a `pre-install` script is provided in the recipe, it will be run during the build process:

 * directly after the initial test that Spack has been installed correctly;
-* directly before the build cache is configured, or the first compiler environment is concretised.
+* directly before the build cache is configured, and/or the first compiler environment is concretised.

 The pre-install script is copied, templated and executed similarly to the post-install hook (see above).